 Here are two additional resources to help determine if extended mechanical breakdown protection is right for you:

-If you decide that extended protection is a good "bet" for you then be sure to purchase it before the original Suzuki warranty expires.
-The sooner you do it the less it will cost you.
-If the Suzuki warranty expires, your options may be limited.
+Once you determine if you want extended protection, it is best to buy it before your original Suzuki warranty expires.
+Buying extended protection sooer rather than later will cost you less.
+You may have fewwer options once your Suzuki warranty expires.
 However, you don't have to purchase a Suzuki extended warranty – there is another option: Mechanical Breakdown Protection.

-The extended Suzuki warranty is only offered by the manufacturer and is usually sold through the dealership.
-A mechanical breakdown protection plan may be purchased from a third party company.
-Coverage between the two options is usually comparable.
-But read the actual contract to be sure.
+The extended Suzuki warranty is truly only offered by Suzuki and is most likeley only available at the dealership.
+A mechanical breakdown protection plan, however, may be bought from a third party company, or sometimes even a dealership.
+Both options typically offer comparable coverage, but read the actual contract to be sure.

-The main difference between the options is the price and the fact that mechanical breakdown protection lets you have your service done at any repair facility.
-The Suzuki extended warranty requires that you service your vehicle at the dealership or other Suzuki authorized repair facilities.
-This tends to limit your options since there is not a large Suzuki dealer network in the United States.
+Two of the key differences between these two types of extended protection are the price and that mechanical breakdown protection gives you your choice of repair facilities when you need repairs done.
+The Suzuki extended warranty normally limits coverage of vehicle repairs to those that are done at the dealership or other Suzuki authorized repair facilities.
+This can limit your options since there is not a large Suzuki dealer network in the United States.

-Keep in mind Autopom! if you decide that mechanical breakdown protection is right for you.
-Autopom! mechanical breakdown protection plans are underwritten by Mercury Insurance Group.
-You will find our prices very low compared to other providers in the market place.
+If you decide that mechanical breakdown protection is right for you, keep autopom! in mind. autopom! mechanical breakdown protection plans are underwritten by Mercury Insurance Group.
+Get quotes from our competitors and you will see that our prices are competitive.
 Mercury is rated A by A.M.
 Best and Autopom! is rated A by BBB.

-For additional information on determining your need for extended warranty protection please review the following pages:
+Would you like to learn more about your need for extended warranty protection?
+Then please review the following pages: